Opinion: Maine can lead by allowing harm reduction health centers

 Black trans activists rallied and liberated clean syringes for injecting drug users and worked in tandem with AIDS activists to teach people how to use them safely; sex workers tracked data about violent/assaultive clients to protect each other that directly impacted how prison abolitionists track systemic violence; the Black Panthers, despite opposition and intentional vilification, put their boots on the ground to demand community-based recovery programs in their communities; and community organizations of trans women of color created networks of chosen family, safe and shared housing, for young people.

 By allowing harm reduction centers to open their doors and serve the community, we can provide people space and dignity which creates an opportunity for them to start making decisions to prioritize their health — and they do.
-At Vancouver’s Insite — the first public, legally sanctioned overdose prevention center in North America which opened in 2003 — research found that people who use the site are more than twice as likely to access detoxification services and 70% less likely to share needles, resulting in a 35% decrease in overdose deaths within 500 meters of the facility within three years of opening – compared with an only 9% reduction in overdoses in other areas of the city.
-OnPoint NYC, which runs two overdose prevention centers in New York City, has served over 2,000 people since opening the two sites one year ago and has saved more than 600 lives.
+At Vancouver’s Insite — the first public, legally sanctioned overdose prevention center in North America which opened in 2003 — research found that people who use the site are more than twice as likely to access detoxification services and 70 percent less likely to share needles, resulting in a 35 percent decrease in overdose deaths within 500 meters of the facility within three years of opening — compared with an only 9 percent reduction in overdoses in other areas of the city.
+OnPoint NYC, which runs two overdose prevention centers in New York City, has served more than 2,000 people since opening the two sites one year ago and has saved more than 600 lives.

 In Maine, the BIPOC community has been tasked with recovering ourselves from the devastating effects of the opioid crisis; but Americans have been creating support systems outside the societal frameworks of oppression and exploitation for generations.
 Harm reduction has been saving our lives for decades and it’s critical we codify these proven strategies into law, like with LD 1159.